Lourdes Gurriel Jr. Preview, Player Props: Diamondbacks vs. Padres

 Lourdes Gurriel Jr. At The Plate

-- Among qualified hitters in MLB play, he ranks 70th in batting average, 112th in on-base percentage, and 41st in slugging.
+- Among the qualified hitters in MLB action, he ranks 70th in batting average, 113th in on-base percentage, and 44th in slugging.

-- In 40 games this season (36.7%), Gurriel has picked up an RBI, and in 15 of those games (13.8%) he had two or more.
-He has also driven home three or more of his team's runs in six contests.
+- Gurriel has picked up an RBI in 37.3% of his games this year, with two or more RBI in 13.6% of his games.
+He has also plated three or more runs in six contests.

+- In 38 of 110 games this year, he has scored, and eight of those games included multiple runs.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.